steely-glint/unrupt-demo/signalling.md

 ### How do we bootstrap a call?

-initiator is the one with no unruptid on the url acceptor has unruptid _and_
+* initiator is the one with no convoId on the url
+This creates a new conversationId and reloads the page.

-Just as now - but the QR contains ${id}:${conversationId} The QR shows if localStorage[conversationId] is empty.
+* The QR shows if localStorage[conversationId] is empty.
+* the QR contains fid=${id} & convoId=${conversationId}
+* acceptor has unruptid _and_ fid on the url
+* initiator is sent "accept" message over ws
+* this pops the QR down
+* acceptor is sent "accepted" message over ws in reply.
+* they both set localStorage[conversationId] =fid
+* and reload page as ?convoId=${conversationId}

+### How does an established convo start?
+* assume both are on ?convoId=${conversationId}
+* both users are 'paused'
+* first user presses 'unpause'
+* sends webrtc offer
+* second receives offer and sends answer (but does not enable mic/speaker yet)
+* when/if second unpauses audio is enabled.